 You've already seen me use and teach affirmations here and there because I love them.
-I love them so much I even created a whole four page worksheet of affirmations because they can be such a transformational tool.
+(I mean, I wrote a whole book about affirmations for crying out loud!
+I also created a four page worksheet of affirmations because they can be such a transformational tool.)
 You can use them to improve any area of your life!

 What are Affirmations?